remydagostino/sc-exercises/exercises/waveform/SOLUTION.md

 ## Problems

-These problems are immediately evident.
+These problems were immediately evident.

-1. The canvas' width and height is being repeatedly evaluated inside the first for loop
+1. The canvas' width and height is being repeatedly evaluated inside the first `for` loop
-2. The entire canvas is redrawn every time the time updates, even if there would be no visual changes.
+2. The entire canvas is redrawn every time the sound updates, even if there would be no visual changes.
 3. Each bar is being rendered one pixel at a time

 The current implementation is completely stateless (how admirable) but the price for that simplicity is too high.